ndc85430/dependency-injection-example/README.md

 ## Building and running

-This has been tested with g++ 5.5.0 on Linux and Clang 9.0.0 on Mac OS.
+This has been tested with g++ 10.1.0 on Linux.
 The included `Makefile` allows you to compile and run the tests with

 ```shell
 make test
 ```

-To compile the sample application, use
+To build the sample application, use

 ```shell
 make greeter